MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 IonQ charges per **gate-shot**: the number of gates in your circuit, multiplied by the number of shots.

-Multi-controlled two-qubit gates are billed as _(6N - 6)_ two-qubit gates, where N is the number of qubits involved in the gate (i.e., a NOT gate with three controls would be billed as _(6 * 4 - 6)_ or 8 two-qubit gates).
+Multi-controlled two-qubit gates are billed as _(6N - 6)_ two-qubit gates, where N is the number of qubits involved in the gate.
+For example, a NOT gate with three controls would be billed as _(6 * 4 - 6)_ or 8 two-qubit gates.

 To see the pricing options: